 Visual Studio projects support adding references to projects and extensions.
 Typically they indicate dependencies between projects and are used to provide IntelliSense at design time or linking at compile time.
 Python Tools for Visual Studio also uses references

-in a similar fashion, but due to the dynamic nature of Python they are primarly used at design time to provide improved IntelliSense.They can also be used for deployment to Windows Azure to install additional dependencies.
+in a similar fashion, but due to the dynamic nature of Python they are primarly used at design time to provide improved IntelliSense.They can also be used for deployment to Microsoft Azure to install additional dependencies.

 A reference to a .pyd file enables IntelliSense against the generated module.
 These references point directly at the .pyd file which you'd like to have completions for.
 The .pyd file will be loaded into the Python interpreter and the types and functions